-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Community halls provide venues for a range of different activities and events and are well used by the community.
-Average number of New Measure Baseline to be established Remains static or increases year on year.
+Our goal Measure Currentperformance(2023/2024 Annual Report) Performancetargets2025 - 2034 Community halls provide venues for a range of different activities and events and are well used by the community.
+Multipurpose Spaces Average number of bookings for community halls.
+New Measure Baseline to be established Remains static or increases year on year.

-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Community halls are maintained to high standard Condition Percentage of buildings in average condition or above as measured in condition assessments.
+Our goal Measure Currentperformance(2023/2024 Annual Report) Performancetargets2025 - 2034 Community halls are maintained to high standard Condition Percentage of buildings in average condition or above as measured in condition assessments.
 New Measure Baseline to be established 90% Community halls meet customer expectations.
-Customer Satisfaction The percentage of customer satisfaction with community halls as measured by users.
-New Measure to be implemented 2026/2027 Baseline to be established 70% - eart of many of the smaller common be well maintained and meet the
+Customer SatisfactionThe percentage ofcustomer satisfaction withcommunity halls asmeasured by users.
+NewMeasuretobeimplemented 2026/2027Baseline to be established 70% Why this is important: Community Halls are the heart of many of the smaller communities around the district We want community halls to be well maintained and meet the needs of the communitie that they service.